sally-z10/Kanji-Tracker/README.md

 ## Technology Stack

 ### Frontend
-- React 18
+- React 19 with React Router 7
-- Vite
+- Vite 6 for development and building
-- React Router
-- Tailwind CSS
+- ESLint for code quality
-- Context API for state management
+- React Hooks for state management

 ### Backend
-- Node.js with Express
+- Node.js with Express 4
-- PostgreSQL database
+- PostgreSQL with node-postgres
+- JWT for authentication
-- Jisho API integration for kanji and word validation
+- Jisho API integration for kanji validation
-- JWT authentication
+- Jest for testing

 ## Getting Started